mongodb/terraform-provider-mongodbatlas/.github/ISSUE_TEMPLATE/Bug_Report.md

 If your issue relates to Terraform itself, please open it in the Terraform repository https://github.com/hashicorp/terraform/issues.

-Do you have an active MongoDB Atlas Support contract?
+If you have an active MongoDB Atlas Support contract, the best way for us to assist you with the Terraform MongoDB Atlas Provider is through a [support ticket](https://support.mongodb.com/).

-If Yes: Then a [support ticket](https://support.mongodb.com/) is the best way for us to assist you with the Terraform MongoDB Atlas Provider.
-Repo issues are for community reporting/assistance only and are best effort.
+Repository issues are only for community reporting and assistance.
 --->
 -->